microsoft/verona/docs/opsem.md

   * TODO: frame references?
 * `call dynamic`:
   * `w` is not a method of the target.
+  * Arguments don't type check.
+* `call static`:
+  * Arguments don't type check.
+* `return`:
+  * The return value is not the only thing in the frame.
+  * The return value can't escape the frame.
+  * The return value doesn't type check.
 * `merge`:
   * Trying to merge a value that isn't an object in a region.
   * Trying to merge a region that is a child of a region other than the destination region.